puppetlabs/puppet-docs/source/pe/2.5/console_live_puppet.markdown

 * Run Puppet on the test nodes, and carefully examine the reports to make sure the changes worked
 * Re-enable Puppet on the rest of your nodes (or a subset thereof, if you think you need more testing)

-A confirmation screen after disabling some nodes:
+A confirmation screen will appear after disabling some nodes:

 ![The disable confirmation, with four nodes revealed][live_puppet_disable_results]